eliasrhoden/eliasrhoden.github.io/_posts/2022-01-15-SimulationInCNC.md

 x_s[k+1] = x_s[k] + \frac{1}{6}\Delta T(k1 + 2 k_2 + 2k_3 + k_4).
 $$

-Even if there is more computations required in the $RK$ method, it still outweights the Newton method for larger systems and fro high tolerances.
+Even if there is more computations required in the *RK* method, it still outweights the Newton method for larger systems and fro high tolerances.

 In the following code snippet I show how to use *RK4* to solve for the state trajectory of the Lorenz system.